 Knife crime was voted as the top issue amongst 1.1 million young people consulted.
-Get your voice heard and share your experiences on knife crime with the Committee.
+Find out you can get involved with the Youth Select Committee’s inquiry into knife crime.

 Get your voice heard